-Alien FPV frame or MQC are also great frames but they are bulky and more suitable to freestyle flying where inertia of the device is harnessed to get lifted in the air and keep flying.back to menu ↑
+Alien FPV frames or MQC are also great frames but they are bulky and more suitable for freestyle flying where the inertia of the device is harnessed to get lifted in the air and keep flying.

 In addition to propeller size, motor size is also really crucial.
 Motors of certain sizes are more compatible with propellers of their relative dimensions.
 When you purchase a frame for your quadcopter, ensure that you are familiar with the motors and the mounting holes in your frame.

 For a 3” propeller, the motor size will be 11xx or 13xx.
 11xx motors will be rather clumsy in performance and compatible with 2S or 3S batteries.
 13xx motors will be high powered beasts and suitable for even 4S batteries.

 Drone enthusiasts are using 1407 motors on 3”, 4” and light weight 5” frames these days.
 Frames that lift 1306 motors can also carry 1407 motors.

 Motor sizes of 13xx, 18xx and 22xx will be suitable for 4” propellers.
 These are quite versatile.
 Generally, a miniframe that is able to lift a 18xx motor will also lift 13xx motors.
 But larger mounting holes will be required for 22xx motors.
 The ZMR180 from FPVModel.com is available in two variations: one engineered for 18xx motors with smaller mounting holes and the other for 22xx motors with larger mounting holes.